 One common problem with Android devices is they tend to become slow over time.
 When they’re used straight from the box, you are sure to enjoy its best performance.
 But as days pass, files, photos, apps, and videos start to accumulate and use up your device’s resources, which results in slower performance.
 That is what we are trying to avoid.

-Although apps like Outbyte Android Care can resolve slowing down issues on Android devices by getting rid of apps and programs that run without permission in the background and clearing app cache and junk files, nothing compares to the effects that freeing up storage space can have on your Android device’s performance.
+Although apps like Android cleaner tool can resolve slowing down issues on Android devices by getting rid of apps and programs that run without permission in the background and clearing app cache and junk files, nothing compares to the effects that freeing up storage space can have on your Android device’s performance.

 There are three common ways to free up and increase your Android device’s storage space.
 First, move files to an SD card.
 Second, move apps to an SD card.
 Last but not the least, change the camera’s default storage to SD card.

 Before we teach you how to perform these three methods, we’d like to emphasize that there is no definite or set amount of internal storage space you should make available on your Android device to make it perform faster.
 However, you can never go wrong with having more space.
 After all, more is better.

 How to Move Files to an SD Card